A lecture by Francis Kéré with response by Amale Andraos, Dean of Columbia GSAPP.

 Underpinning his architectural work are his past and present teaching engagements at TU München, the Harvard Graduate School of Design, the Accademia di Architettura di Mendrisio and Yale University, as well as his participation in solo and group exhibitions including at the Venice Biennale of Architecture, the Museo ICO in Madrid, the Architekturmuseum in Munich and the Philadelphia Museum of Art.

-This lecture is made possible through the John F. Foerster ‘64 Fund.
+This lecture was made possible through the John F. Foerster ‘64 Fund.